Techiral/VibeFlow/README.md

      * `function public.get_user_profile does not exist`
      * `function public.increment_quota does not exist`
      * `function public.get_remaining_quota does not exist`
+     * `"composio_mcp_url" column does not exist` (or similar column errors)

     a.
 Navigate to the **SQL Editor** in your Supabase project dashboard.
     b.
 Click **+ New query**.
     c.
 Paste and run the **entire** content of the SQL file found at `supabase/schema.sql`.
-This file contains commands to create the tables, functions, enable Row Level Security (RLS), and define security policies.
+This file contains commands to create (or replace) the tables, functions, enable Row Level Security (RLS), and define security policies. **If you have run a previous version of this script, running the latest version will safely update your schema.**

 4.  **Run Development Server:**
     ```bash